 Art at Rivington Primary School stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a creative way of understanding and responding to the world.
 It enables children to communicate what they observe, feel and think through the use of colour, texture, form, pattern and different materials and processes.
 Children become involved in shaping their environment through art and design activities.
 They learn how to make informed judgements and aesthetic and practical designs.
 They explore ideas and meanings through the work of great artists and designers.
 Through learning about the roles and functions of art, they can explore the impact it has had on contemporary life and that of different times and cultures.
-The appreciation and enjoyment of the visual arts enriches our art curriculum.

 As part of our art planning process, teachers plan the following:

 - A knowledge map for each term which outlines knowledge (including vocabulary) all children must master.